 This mindset helps us stay motivated because we see failures as opportunities to learn rather than roadblocks.

-Importance of Motivation in Training
+Motivation in Training

 Motivation is crucial when it comes to training and development.
 If people are motivated, they engage more with training, remember what they learn, and apply new skills better.
 Research by Noe and Schmitt shows that motivated trainees perform better and improve more than those who aren’t as motivated (Noe & Schmitt, 1986).